s3team/Abacus/README.md

 ```

 #### Build the example
 Abacus works directly on the machine instruction.
-Here we build it into a 32-bit ELF exectuable.
+Here we build it into a 32-bit ELF executable.
-Note while Abacus can work on stripped bianries without the source code.
+Note while Abacus can work on stripped binaries without the source code.
 However, in the example,
-we use debug informmation to get a more clear result.
+We use debug information to get a more clear result.

 ~~~~{.sh}
 $ cd examples
 $ gcc -m32 -g example1.c